Recruiting App by CloudGofer

 The App consists of Jobs, Job Applications, Candidates and Interviews objects.
 Automated process to automatically convert job applications to Candidates, Reports (Job Application pipeline, Candidate pipeline) and a dashboard showing recruiting pipeline

-Assigning Permission Sets
+Assigning Permission Sets and Licenses

 |Recruiting App Admin||Recruiting App Admin Permissions||Permission set for Recruiting App Administrator to have full access to Jobs, Job Applications (Applicants), Candidates and Interview records including data upload etc.|